Christopher Morel Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Tigers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.44).
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.44).

-- The righty's most recent time out was on Tuesday against the Minnesota Twins, when he went five scoreless innings while allowing just one hit.
+- His most recent time out came on Wednesday against the Minnesota Twins, when the right-hander went 2 2/3 innings, surrendering four earned runs while giving up eight hits.

-- The 27-year-old has an ERA of 5.16, with 8.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .202 against him.
+- The 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.